DavidBalcom/AmazonXboxBot/readme.md

+# Amazon Bot for Xbox Series X (or PS5 or anything else...)

 Python 3 Script to automatically check Amazon for Xbox Series X stock every ~30 seconds and then order it when it shows up.
-This script could be used for any other product as well.
+This script could be used for any other product as well, including PS5. just change the `target_url` value.

+**Don't be an asshole and use this for scalping**

-### Requirements
+## Requirements

 Requires chromedriver.exe matching your version of chrome, which can be downloaded here: https://chromedriver.chromium.org/home